Derek Muller

-Derek Alexander Muller (born 9 November 1982) is an Australian-born science communicator and media personality, best known for his YouTube channel Veritasium, which has over 19,500,000 (as of Nov 17, 2025) subscribers and 3.8 billion views (as of Nov 17, 2025).
+Derek Alexander Muller (born 9 November 1982) is a Canadian-Australian science communicator and media personality best known for his YouTube channel Veritasium, which has over 21 million subscribers and 4.5 billion views as of September 2026.

 Early life and education

 Muller was born to South African parents in Traralgon, Victoria, Australia.
-His family moved to Vancouver, British Columbia, Canada, when he was 18 months old.
+His family moved to Vancouver, Canada, when he was 18 months old.
 In 2000, Muller graduated from West Vancouver Secondary School.
-In 2004, Muller graduated from Queen's University in Kingston, Ontario, with a Bachelor of Applied Science in Engineering Physics.
+In 2004, Muller graduated from Queen's University in Kingston, Ontario, with a Bachelor of Applied Science in engineering physics.

-Muller moved to Australia to study film-making; however, he instead enrolled for a Ph.D. in physics education research from the University of Sydney, which he completed in 2008 with a thesis: Designing Effective Multimedia for Physics Education.
+Muller moved to Australia to study film-making; however, he instead enrolled for a PhD in physics education research from the University of Sydney, which he completed in 2008 with the thesis, Designing Effective Multimedia for Physics Education.

 Career

 Muller has been listed as a team member of the ABC television program Catalyst since 2008.

-During his Ph.D. program, he taught at a tutoring company, where he became the full-time Science Head after completing his Ph.D. in 2008.
+During his PhD program, he taught at a tutoring company, where he became the full-time Science Head after completing his PhD in 2008.
 He quit the job at the end of 2010.

-In 2011, Muller created his YouTube channel "Veritasium" (see section below), which became his main source of livelihood within a few years.
-During his early days as a YouTuber, he often recorded videos while walking through neighborhoods or hiking, discussing general topics with a scientific and educational perspective.
+In 2011, Muller created his YouTube channel Veritasium, which became his main source of income within a few years.
+During his early days as a YouTuber, he often recorded videos while walking through neighborhoods, or hiking, discussing general topics with a scientific and educational perspective.

 Since 2011, Muller has continued to appear on Catalyst, reporting scientific stories from around the globe, and on Australian television network Ten as the 'Why Guy' on the Breakfast program.
 In May 2012, he gave a TEDxSydney talk using the subject of his thesis.
 He presented the documentary Uranium – Twisting the Dragon's Tail, which aired in July–August 2015 on several public television stations around the world and won the Eureka Prize for Science Journalism.

 On 21 September 2015, Muller hosted the Google Science Fair Awards Celebration for that year.
 Muller has also won the Australian Department of Innovation Nanotechnology Film Competition and the 2013 Australian Webstream Award for "Best Educational & Lifestyle Series".
 Starting in April 2017, he appeared as a correspondent on the Netflix series Bill Nye Saves the World.

 Muller presented in the film Vitamania: The Sense and Nonsense of Vitamins, a documentary by Genepool Productions, released in August 2018.
 The film answers questions about vitamins and the use of dietary vitamin supplements.
 Muller's works have been featured in Scientific American, Wired, Gizmodo, and i09.